yashbrahmbhatt/LazyFramework/README.md

   </summary>

   I wanted to completely remove the UiAutomation package as a direct dependancy of the project template.
 This signals you to try to isolate all UI logic to libraries, which is the best practice.
 This will ensure that as you create automations, you will have an ever expanding set of workflows organized by libraries at your disposal to reuse as needed.
 No more copy pasting.
 The only portion of the REFramework that uses the UiAutomation package is TakeScreenshot.xaml, which uses it to take a screenshot of the screen during exceptions.
 This project template works around that by using the core System.Drawing and System.Windows.Forms imports from the System.Activities package.

 </details>

 <details>
   <summary>
     <b>So Many Entry Points</b>
   </summary>

-  Entry points map 'Modules' within your automation design.
-This project template assumes that you will have multiple entry points within it.
-Entry Points allow you to create multiple processes from a single package, simplifying deployment, version control/git, and making maintenance easier by being able to share workflows between entry points (and in the future C# CLASSES).
+  Entry points map to 'Modules' within your automation design.
+This project template is built around the assumption that you will have multiple entry points within it.
+Entry Points allow you to create multiple processes from a single package, simplifying deployment, version control/git, and making maintenance easier by being able to share workflows between entry points (and in the future C# source code files as well).

   The idea is that all your code for a particular automation (end to end) should be within the same package.
 The one downside to this is that it makes the package larger and memory constraints may have to be taken into account, however, this is mitigated significantly due to the improvements in UiPath's compiler.

 </details>

 <details>